legion-platform/legion/docs/source/gs_feedback_loop.rst

 .. note::

-    For sending of feedback JWT with any role name might be used.
+    For sending of feedback JWT with any role name can be used.

 Create a prediction without specific request id provided